meddlin/rushinglabs-site/src/markdown-pages/2020-07-28_cpat-concept.md

 tags: ["cpat"]
 ---

-# It works! ...well, sorta
+_It works! ...well, sorta_

-_This is gonna be a long one..._

 I've been working on my CPAT project for a while now.
-I felt like I needed to get it to a point where the idea was either proven, or it all fell apart.
+Quite honestly, I've grown tired of looking at ideas instead of code.
+So, I felt I needed to push for the inflection point where it was either proven, or failed in spectacular over-ambition.

-The [last real progress for this project](https://rushinglabs.com/blog/one-step-at-a-time) I shared was from 2018, and covered how the project was moving to React.
-While true, several more developments have taken place since then.
+The [last real progress for this project](https://rushinglabs.com/blog/one-step-at-a-time) I shared was from 2018, and mentioend the project was moving to React.
+While yes, I did finally make the move to React, I also completely redesigned the system.

 ## Recap: What are we trying to accomplish?

-_In short: a real-time, collaborative, decentralized application for network pentesting engagements._
+_In short, it's a real-time, collaborative, decentralized application for network pentesting engagements._

 Way back in 2014, while working with a friend in college, we wanted to know if it was possible to build data aggregation for OSINT tools.
 This was fueled by seeing real-time data moving in [Meteor.js](https://www.meteor.com/#!).
 This project went on to get us through our senior capstone class, and even spark a [research paper](https://ieeexplore.ieee.org/document/7119262). _Fun stuff._